ofbennett/GameOfLife/README.md

 <p align="center"><img src="example_results/GoL_video.mov"></p>

 A nice explanation of the ideas can be found [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 Running the simulation is numerically intensive but the calculations involved are a good example of an [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) program.
-Because of this the program is a nice way of demonstrating various ways of speeding up computation using a variety of high performance computing technologies.
-I have created a series of different implementations using different methods.
+Because of this the program is a nice way of demonstrating various ways of speeding up computation using high performance computing technologies.
+I have created a series of different implementations using a range of methods.
 See below for details about each approach.
 Different git branches in this repository parallelize the code in different ways:

 - serial
 - OpenMP